 Going through pregnancy for the first time can be confusing and lonely.
 I had so many questions that I couldn’t always find answers to by Googling but that didn’t seem important enough to ask my doctor.
 Luckily, I was able to find an amazing community that I am still a part of, four months postpartum.

 I joined the subreddit r/BabyBumps on Reddit, which is an awesome place for pregnant women to ask questions (What does an epidural feel like?
-What should I put on my registry?) or to share about their pregnancy excitement (first positive test, ultrasound pictures, nursery decor).
+What should I pack in my hospital bag?) or to share about their pregnancy excitement (first positive test, ultrasound pictures, nursery decor).

 There are also offshoot subreddits based on the month and year of your due date.
 I joined the r/JuneBumpers2017 group, and I got connected to hundreds of women around the world who were going through the same thing at the same time.
 It was incredibly helpful to have so many people to turn to and commiserate with.
 At one point, one of the members of JuneBumpers2017 created a Facebook group, which was a lot more accessible and easier to navigate.
 The group is still extremely active, and we are continuing to figure out this motherhood thing together.